ULL-PFPDI-GITHUB-1718/ull-pfpdi-github-1718.github.io/automated-gradingevaluacion-automatica.md

 6. After saving (you have to save!) your changes and/or new files, navigate to the `mass_clone` directory.
 Type in `./push_all.sh assignment-prefix`.
 This script will commit all of your changes with the same commit message ("Graded $date $time"), and then push all of the changes back to the students' repositories.

-**NOTAS:**
+#### Massive cloning with ghedsh

-1. There are diffferent ways to clone the students repositories.
+1. There are different ways to clone the students repositories.
 I prefer to use [ghedsh](https://github.com/ULL-ESIT-GRADOII-TFG/ghedsh) for the cloning process
   `gem install ghedsh` (You need to have ruby installed).
 Here is an example of use:
 	````bash
 	[~/src/curso-gihub(master)]$ ghedsh